Formula

 Why it matters

-TDC is the denominator of profit on cost — the most-quoted residential feasibility metric.
-Underestimate TDC and the deal looks better than it is; overestimate it and you walk away from work that would have made money.
-Honest TDC is what separates a feasibility from a wish list.
+TDC is the denominator of profit on cost, the most-quoted residential feasibility metric.
+Understate it and the deal looks better than it is; overstate it and you walk away from work that would have made money.

 Worked example